Copy of a Copy

 (Contact Sheets)

-Synthography itself is already a copy of photography; analog photography was long considered a direct copy of reality; and within the contact sheet every image is a copy of its neighbor.
-Here now lie 42 versions of a moment that never took place.
-None of the people depicted ever lived, not a single moment ever actually took place.
-Everything is pure imitation – a flawless deception.
+Synthography (AI-generated images) is already a copy of photography.
+Traditional analog photography was once seen as a direct copy of reality.
+And on a contact sheet, every photo is a copy of the one next to it.
+Here, we have 42 versions of a moment that never actually happened.
+None of the people in the images ever existed.
+Nothing shown ever took place.
+It is all pure imitation — a perfect illusion.

 Medium: Digital Collage / Synthography, 2026